shengnian/webpack2-react-redux-starter/README.md

 # React Redux Starter for webpack 2
-This starter is base on davezuko's see more infomation: [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit)
+This starter kit is base on davezuko's see more: [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit)

 ## Table of Contents
 1. [Features](#features)